dmo2118/CountdownTimer/README.md

 [compatible](https://www.winehq.org/).
 Works with 32- and 64-bit Windows.

-Windows RT, Windows Phone, and Windows Embedded are not supported.
+Windows 10 S, Windows RT, Windows Phone, and Windows Embedded are not supported.

 Downloads
 ---------